PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 __ https://github.com/quantumm/pymodaq_plugins_physik_instrumente/blob/E-870/docs/E870/PI_GCS_2_0_DLL_SM151E220.pdf

 This documentation is supposed to be exhaustive about all the functions that are provided by the library to communicate with a lot of controllers from PI.
 Fortunately, we will only need very few of them.
 The game is thus to pick up the good information there.
-This is probably the most difficult part of the plugin development.
+This is probably the most difficult part of the instrument plugin development.
 This is mostly due to the fact that there is no standardization of the way the library is written.
 Thus the route we will follow here will probably not be exactly the same for an other device.
 Here we also depend a lot on the quality of the work of the developpers of the library.
 If the documentation is shitty, that could be a nightmare.

 What is a Python wrapper?
 -------------------------